MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/map-non-aad.md

 # Map your non-Azure AD Identities

 This article walks you through the steps of mapping your non-Azure AD identities to your Azure AD identities so that people in your Access Control List (ACL) with non-Azure AD identities can see connector search results scoped to them.

-These steps are only relevant to search administrators who are setting up a ServiceNow or [Salesforce](salesforce-connector.md) connectors by Microsoft with search permissions for “Only people with access to this data source” and identity type “Non-AAD.”
+These steps are only relevant to search administrators who are setting up a [ServiceNow](servicenow-connector.md) or [Salesforce](salesforce-connector.md) connectors by Microsoft with search permissions for "Only people with access to this data source" and identity type "Non-AAD."

-> [!Note]
-> If you are setting up a Salesforce connector and select **Only people with access to this data source** and identity type **AAD** on the search permissions screen, refer to the [Salesforce](salesforce-connector.md) article for steps on how to map Azure AD identities.
+> [!Note] If you are setting up a Salesforce connector and select **Only people with access to this data source** and identity type **AAD** on the search permissions screen, refer to the [Map your Azure AD Identities](map-aad.md) article for steps on how to map Azure AD identities.

 ## Steps for mapping your non-Azure AD properties

 ### 1. Select an Azure AD user property

 You can select the Azure AD user property you are creating the mapping for.
 This is the target property you are aiming to map your non-Azure AD identities to.

 You can select one of the following Azure AD properties:

 | Azure AD property    | Definition           | Example         |
 | :------------------- | :------------------- |:--------------- |